BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 Try to Record Yourself

 Using your smartphone, for example, you can record your singing sessions.
 Afterward, you can listen to them.
-You can listen to your scales and arpeggios to find if you are hitting the tune well.
+You can listen to your singing lessons to scales and arpeggios to find if you are hitting the tune well.

 Knowing your vocal range is already a step closer to singing in key.
 Once you know your vocal range, you can transpose the key of the song to make it appropriate to your vocal range.
 In this way, you can establish your timbre, improve your voice quality, and make a better vocal rendering of the song.
 Remember that your choice of a key will surely affect your rendition of a song.
-Lastly, learning the abovementioned techniques on how to sing in perfect pitch will further improve your singing in key.
+Lastly, learning the above mentioned vocal technique on how to sing in perfect pitch will further improve your singing in key.